 When you use the DriverManager.getConnection() method to create a connection, IBM Informix JDBC Driver reads Informix environment variables only from the name-value pairs in the connection database URL or from a connection property list.
-The driver does not consult the user's environment for any environment variables.
+The driver does not consult the users environment for any environment variables.

-To specify Informix environment variables in the name-value pairs of the connection database URL, refer to "Format of Database URLs" on page 2-6.
+To specify Informix environment variables in the name-value pairs of the connection database URL, see "Format of database URLs" on page 2-5.